lockekk/dshare-hid/PLAN.md

 - **USB CDC transport**: Sends framed HID data to Pico 2 W
 - **Screen info supplied by Pico 2 W**: Uses mobile device screen properties, not PC screen
 - **Clipboard handling**: `BridgePlatformScreen::setClipboard()` discards clipboard payloads instead of forwarding them over the Link; the server still follows the standard clipboard protocol.
-- **Settings isolation**: Each bridge client instance loads a dedicated QSettings file (created on first run if not exists) and strips TLS keys to avoid leaking preferences back into the main Deskflow configuration.
+- **Settings isolation**: Each bridge client instance loads a dedicated QSettings file at `~/.config/deskflow/bridge-clients/<client-name>.conf` (created on first run if not exists) and strips TLS keys to avoid leaking preferences back into the main Deskflow configuration.
 - **TLS compatibility**: Bridge client reuses the server's TLS certificates/config by reading cert paths from the server's main settings file (no user-facing toggle); when the server requires TLS, connect using the same security level and certificate files.
 - **Upstream interop**: Bridge client validates the server identity during handshake (server sends identity command) and refuses connections if the identity is missing or indicates an upstream server to avoid unintended pairings.

 ### 5. CLI / Argument Handling
 - Extend `CoreArgParser` options with:
   - `--link <usb cdc dev>` (string) for the Pico USB CDC device path, eg. /dev/ttyACM0
-  - Optional `--bridge-settings-file <path>` to override per-instance settings (defaults to `settings/<name>.conf`).
 - The GUI always launches bridge clients once a matching Link is detected, so the presence of `--link` implies bridge mode and client-only execution.
+- Bridge client settings are automatically stored at `~/.config/deskflow/bridge-clients/<client-name>.conf` (no override option needed).
 - Strip/ignore client-side TLS switches from the parsed option set so they cannot override server-driven behavior.
 - Update `deskflow-core` `main()` to:
   1. Inspect arguments for `--link` before the single-instance guard.
-  2. Select the shared-memory key and settings file based on `--name`/`--bridge-settings-file`.
+  2. Select the shared-memory key and settings file based on `--name` (bridge clients use `bridge-clients/<name>.conf`).
   3. Fetch Pico configuration, instantiate `BridgeClientApp`, and run it.

 ### 6. Transport / HID Framing